-Decades ago credit cards were mostly just a form of payment, but today, they considered to be status and fashion symbols… in the same was as a piece of jewelry or the latest handbag.
+While many people consider their cards to be nothing more than payment tools, others consider them to be status and fashion symbols… like a piece of jewelry or the latest handbag.
 But what is the most prestigious credit card in the world?
-Well, here are several contenders…
+Here are several contenders…

 The Top 7 Most Prestigious Credit Cards

 #1- Sherbank Visa Infinite Gold Card

 Thanks to a boom in oil and natural resources, the rich in Kazakhstan are getting a whole lot richer.
 For that reason, Sherbank created this exclusive credit card for their top 100 customers.
 It is made with 26 diamonds and the card itself is made out of solid gold!

 The cost of this card is more than what most Americans make in a year!
 For the first year you will have to pony up $100,000 – that’s $65,000 for the card and the $45,000 goes as a sort of security deposit for your credit line.
 Then after that, it’s “only” $2,000 per year.

 #2 – Dubai First Royale MasterCard

 Everyone knows Dubai is flooded with cash due to UAE’s massive oil revenue.
 First Dubai Bank created this ultra prestigious card for their richest jet setters.
 It’s actually made with real gold and a diamond!